 Mukuni Village lies just seven kilometres from the Victoria Falls World Heritage site in Zambia and is a popular tour for travellers visiting the area.
 The Butterfly Tree was founded in 2006, after Jane Kaye-Bailey visited Zambia on a business incentive trip, since then a substantial amount of tourists have visited our projects and have become travel philanthropists, forming a lasting relationship with the people of Mukuni Village.
 Anyone can be a travel philanthropist – it simply means giving something back to poor communities in the areas you are visiting.

 There are so many exotic destinations in developing countries.
 Just a few miles from a luxury resort you can find some of the poorest people in the world.
 Just a few hours added to an itinerary, to experience a cultural way of life and learn more about the local communities in the your chosen country, can be a life changing experience.

-We are working with the tourist industry to reduce world poverty along with Saga Charitiable Trust, who have provided funds for our malaria prevention programme and Just a Drop, who helped to implement some of our water and sanitation projects.
+The Butterfly Tree is working with the tourist industry to reduce world poverty.
+We encourage travellers to donate to our malaria prevention and water and sanitation projects.
 Several of our projects have been boosted thanks to the generosity of tourists who have been moved by the poverty, cheered by the friendliness of these gentle people and impressed by what the charity has achieved.
 They have also seen for themselves how the communities have benefited from sustainable developments and responded to our involvement.

 Since 2015 we have received tremendous support from Attraction Tickets Direct.
 The company has made many trips to Zambia with their employees and donated substantial funds to develop some of our schools.
 The group visit the outreach areas and interact with the school children.